nelialanw/Group2_richman/README.md

 A function returns the number of steps in range of 1-6 randomly.
 ### Event trigger
 Event and its effect will be stored in .txt file, and will be randomly drew and trigger the effect when player stepped into the Chance/Destiny.
-Events in Macro-environment (feature): After 5 complete rounds of rolling dice, random events will happen to affect the macro-environment.
+Events in Macro-environment (fFunction): After 5 complete rounds of rolling dice, random events will happen to affect the macro-environment.
 For instance, earthquarkes to destroy the buildings, inflation to increase the price for everything, etc.
 Chance header: Stores the list of chances and effects (function) of Chance.
 Destiny header: Stores the list of Destinies and effects (function) of Destiny.
 ### Status storing